sjamcox/columbia-view/SITE_ASSESSMENT.md

 4. **Add "Watch Live" to navigation** - Serve online attendees
 5. **Redesign the homepage hero** - Replace slideshow with purposeful messaging
 6. **Create a Life Groups landing page** - Groups are key for connection
-7. **Migrate legacy pages to Tailwind** - Unify the visual experience
+7. **Optimize Planning Center integration** - Leverage API for dynamic event data
 8. **Add hero sections to all pages** - Consistent, polished first impressions
 9. **Complete staff photos** - Everyone should have a headshot
 10. **Add a prayer request form** - Simple way for people to connect